It is hard to know where to start; my heart is so heavy…

 By the time we got to the doctor, there was no denying something was WRONG, and I wasn’t going to let them just send us away again.
 I didn’t even have to plead though.
 When the doctor came in to see her, Ellianna was just lying there, hardly moving, constanly whimpering this pitiful, guteral groan.
 I was in tears.
 “Something is wrong, this isn’t her.
 Please DO something.”
 We were sent right to the emergency room.
 I didn’t even wait for the ambulance.
 I told her doctor, “I can have her there before the ambulance even gets here to pick us up.”

 Half an hour later we were settled in the emergency room.
 Once again, nurses were poking and poking, trying to get an iv, and finally giving up and putting in a feeding tube because “this poor baby just needs something to eat!”
 I bit my tongue, holding back the verbal lashing I wanted to unleash on these professionals who seemed so blind.
 I knew there was something else going on.

 Finally in the PICU they were able to get an iv started and get her some fluids to prepare her for surgery.
-I sat as still as I could, holding Ellie.
+I sat as still as I could holding Ellie.
 She whimpered every time I moved her at all.
 It broke my heart to know she was in so much pain.
 I sang to her, every song I could remember… hymns I learned as a child, and the song my mom always sang to me.
 I kissed her soft cheeks and told her it was going to be ok; that they were going to fix it and she would feel better soon.

 Once we got news that the surgery went fine, Mark took the girls home for some sleep and I went back to the PICU to wait for them to bring Ellianna back to her room.
-She remained sedated and on a breathing tube, but in a way it made me feel better that she was peaceful.
+She remained sedated with a breathing tube, but in a way it made me feel better that she was peaceful.
 Now, I thought, we heal.